uf-mil/mil/Getting-Started.md

 # Meetings

-* We meet every week on Wednesday in MIL at 5:15.
-MIL is in MAE-C 126.

-* Reply to the weekly meeting email with the progress you made in the last week
-    * Spent time learning XYZ is still progress!
-    * Writing code that didn't/doesn't work is still progress!
-    * Negative results are still results!
+* We will have semi-regular meetings MAE-C 126 according to the will of Dr. Schwartz.

 * Don't be the sort of person who has a new excuse every week

-# Learning backgrond material
+# Learning background material

 Check out a few libraries:
 [OpenCV](http://opencv.org/), [PCL](pointclouds.org), [OMPL](http://ompl.kavrakilab.org/)